 Choose a plan.
 We’ll notify your old and new provider for a seamless switch.

-Did you know that if you live in NSW you live in a state with a competitive energy market?
+If you live in NSW you live in a state with a competitive energy market.
 This means you can choose your energy retailer.
 So, if you’ve been putting up with energy bill price increases each quarter and thinking there isn’t much you can do about it, you’re wrong.
 You can fight back by getting a better energy deal.

 Every energy provider that operates in NSW will have a range of energy plans for you to choose from.
 While many energy providers will have ‘sign up’ incentives for new customers such as “get $50 off your first bill” or 50% off your first electricity bill, there are other features you should consider:

 The cost of your energy service will be determined by a number of factors including where you live in NSW and how much energy you consume.
-Energy providers in New South Wales will calculate your bill based on:
+Energy providers in NSW will calculate your bill based on:

 Yes, the meter that is installed at your premise will determine the tariff you’re charged.
-In New South Wales there isn’t a government led initiative around the rollout of smart meters for all residential customers so the type of energy meter at your property will depend on how old your property is and the energy distributor in your area.
+In NSW there isn’t a government led initiative around the rollout of smart meters for all residential customers so the type of energy meter at your property will depend on how old your property is and the energy distributor in your area.
 The distributor is responsible for installing meters.

 There are a number of meters available in NSW including:

 If you are moving to NSW or moving to a new suburb our service can also help you.
-While you won’t have your existing bill to compare against we can still show you cheap energy plans in that area for average households of a similar size and with similar energy usage.
+While you won’t have your existing bill to compare against we can still show you energy plans in that area or NSW postcode for average households of a similar size and with similar energy usage.

 Mozo makes money by helping energy providers connect with customers, like you, who are looking for a great energy deal.
 Most importantly our service is totally free to use and it is the energy providers competing for your business that pay Mozo, not you!

-Mozo shares a fee with our partner, CIMET, who helps provide this service.
-This fee is paid when you complete an application and switch energy providers using our service.
+Mozo earns a fee when you click through on a ‘go to site’ button and are taken to an energy provider’s web site and continue your purchase.
+These placements are all marked ‘promoted’ or ‘sponsored’ so it’s very transparent and what you see is what you get!
 Mozo may also earn revenue when energy providers purchase display advertising on our site or when we help them use the all the great data we’ve collected.

 While the winter chill is certain to send shivers up the spines of many Aussies, the dreaded July 1 energy price update may have a similar effect.